 The CiTi Technology Team is available when district technical support teams need additional capacity or require special skills not available internally.
-We provide support via e-mail (511.010), phone (511.020), or on-site (511.030).
+We provide support via email (511.010), phone (511.020), or on-site (511.030).
 Costs are based on actual use and are quoted following an initial consultation with the district.
+Incidental charges (travel accommodations / mileage) are represented in service code 511.035.